 Many brokers give you access to international companies and ETFs, such as the US markets.

-SelfWealth are probably Australia’s cheapest broker charging a flat fee of $9.50 per trade, no matter how big or small the trade is.
+SelfWealth are probably Australia’s cheapest traditional broker charging a flat fee of $9.50 per trade, no matter how big or small the trade is.

 They offer something called CHESS sponsorship, which is sadly just as unexciting as Chess, the board game.
 But the main implication of this is that you own your Australian shares under your own name, under your Holder Identification Number (HIN), as opposed to having them held under a custodian.
 Your HIN is associated with a broker, but you can easily transfer it to another broker.